guardian/hackday-ever-elusive-kudo/README.md

 ### Security

 Keys required to authenticate this application are kept out of the repository and away from the terminal during invocation.
-The GitHub API key is provided via an environment variable, and the AWS credentials are provided using a named profile.
+The GitHub API key (if used) is provided via an environment variable, and the AWS credentials are provided using a named profile.

 The provided GitHub Access token determines what GitHub data is accessible to the tool and the AWS profile that's used determines whether the program can call AWS Bedrock.